 - Reducing surface litter, the biomass fuels,

-- Thinning out for aerial fuels—Dead trees & limbs, live foliage and branches; fuels that are not in contact with the ground.
+- Thinning out for low level aerial fuels—Dead trees & limbs, live foliage and branches; fuels that are not in contact with the ground.

-- When assessing the bushfire risk, consider the location, access, the fuel load, including the amount of surface litter and aerial fuels in the area.
+- When forest managers assess the bushfire risk, they take into account the location, vehicle access, the fuel load, including the amount of surface litter and low level aerial fuels in the area.

-Here are some of the crucial things you need to know to consider to minimize the risk of summer bushfire:
+Some of the crucial things you need to know and/or consider to minimise the risk of a summer bushfire:

-- A narrow window of opportunity for safe burning,
+- The window of opportunity for safe burning,

 - Lighting any fire, particularly in a forest or urban interface, poses a significant risk

 - In some instances, prescribed burns can get out of control and turn into bushfires,

 - In the Australian bush, if the Prescribed Fire Project acreage burned in defined critical areas is not maximized, the summer bushfire risk can be significantly increased.

 What is Forest Fuel Moisture Content?